runemalm/OpenDDD.NET/docs/userguide.rst

 To begin using OpenDDD.NET, follow these steps:

 ------------------------------------------
-Step 1: Configure Services in `Program.cs`
+1: Add OpenDDD in `Program.cs
 ------------------------------------------

-Add OpenDDD.NET services to your application in the `Program.cs` file:
+Add OpenDDD.NET services and middleware to your application in the `Program.cs` file:

 .. code-block:: csharp